flappy-royale/flappy-royale/ios/Pods/Target Support Files/Pods-FlappyRoyale/Pods-FlappyRoyale-acknowledgements.markdown

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+## MoPub-AdColony-Adapters

+ The MoPub SDK License can be found at http://www.mopub.com/legal/sdk-license-agreement/

+## MoPub-AdMob-Adapters

+ The MoPub SDK License can be found at http://www.mopub.com/legal/sdk-license-agreement/

+## MoPub-Applovin-Adapters

+ The MoPub SDK License can be found at http://www.mopub.com/legal/sdk-license-agreement/

+## MoPub-Chartboost-Adapters

+ The MoPub SDK License can be found at http://www.mopub.com/legal/sdk-license-agreement/

+## MoPub-Vungle-Adapters

+ The MoPub SDK License can be found at http://www.mopub.com/legal/sdk-license-agreement/

 ## VungleSDK-iOS